huijing/huijing.github.io/_posts/2017-12-10-hardware-hacks-super-silly-hackathon.md

     <figcaption>And the flailing hands are out</figcaption>
     <img srcset="{{ site.url }}/images/posts/supersilly/presentation-480.jpg 480w, {{ site.url }}/images/posts/supersilly/presentation-640.jpg 640w, {{ site.url }}/images/posts/supersilly/presentation-960.jpg 960w, {{ site.url }}/images/posts/supersilly/presentation-1280.jpg 1280w" sizes="(max-width: 400px) 100vw, (max-width: 960px) 75vw, 640px" src="{{ site.url }}/images/posts/supersilly/presentation-640.jpg" alt="Show and tell time" />
 </figure>

+*Update: the video of the presentation has been released.
+This is the most classic example of how Singlish sounds like for everyone who is not from Singapore or Malaysia, and don't know what this glorious language is.*

+<iframe width="560" height="315" src="https://www.youtube.com/embed/w-RN0EkxWxA?rel=0" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

 The overall mood of the hackathon was really light and fun, so the crowd response was way more enthusiastic than a typical meetup.
 It's not a bad thing per se, but a normal meetup audience in Singapore and Malaysia (my anecdotal experience, take with pinches of salt) is quite reserved, with minimal questions or comments.
 Not tonight though <span class="emoji" role="img" tabindex="0" aria-label="face with stuck-out tongue & closed eyes">&#x1F606;</span>.